Jessie Brewer: Storylines

-Jessie Brewer worked at General Hospital as a nurse for many years, and was close friends with Steve Hardy, the hospital chief of staff and his wife Audrey Hardy.
+Jessie Brewer worked at General Hospital as a nurse for many years and was close friends with Steve Hardy, the hospital chief of staff and his wife Audrey Hardy.
 At the show's conception, she was the leading heroine, married to Dr. Phil Brewer, a younger man who caused her much heartache over the years.
 At one point, Phil raped her which left her pregnant.
 However, their baby daughter would die, leaving Jessie distraught.
 Phil would come in and out of Jessie's life for over a decade until he was murdered by nurse Augusta McLeod in 1974.
 Jessie also briefly dated attorney Lee Baldwin who would defend her when she was accused of murdering her husband Dr. John Prentice who had actually committed suicide after discovering that he was terminally ill.
-In 1973, Jessie became involved with Teddy Holmes, a con-man who absconded with money Jessie gave him to open a business, running away with her own niece, Carolyn Murray.
+In 1973, Jessie became involved with Teddy Holmes, a conman who absconded with money Jessie gave him to open a business, running away with her own niece, Carolyn Murray.
 Jessie's nephew, Kent Murray, was played by a young Mark Hamill.
 By the mid 1970s with the show focusing on newer characters such as Dr. Lesley Williams and the Webber family, Jessie was made a supporting character, although she remained important to the storyline.
-She became a mother figure to vivacious nurse Bobbie Spencer who lived with Jessie for many years and tried to encourage Jessie to accept the marriage proposal of Dan Rooney, the long time hospital administrator.
+She became a mother figure to vivacious nurse Bobbie Spencer who lived with Jessie for many years and tried to encourage Jessie to accept the marriage proposal of Dan Rooney, the longtime hospital administrator.
 For a while, Dan would spend his days with Jessie at her apartment although he continued to sleep at the men's club, trying to prove to Jessie that they were compatible enough to become husband and wife.
 After a while, Dan tired of the arrangement and began to court Bobbie's aunt Ruby Anderson which made Jessie secretly jealous.
 When Ruby confronted Jessie over what she perceived as a slight in behavior, Jessie realized that she was acting childish and apologized, although she would on occasion go to concerts and other social events with Dan when Ruby wasn't available.